mchlnix/SMB3-Foundry/README.md

 ## How to run

+### The Easy Way
+You can use the editions in the [Releases](https://github.com/mchlnix/SMB3-Foundry/releases) tab on Github under **Assets**.
+Those should work out of the box.

+Alternatively you can try the methods below.

+### Windows

 1. You need to have at least Python3.6 installed.
 To do that, go to https://www.python.org/downloads.
 Make sure to tick the box "Add Python to Path"!
 2. You need to install the wxPython GUI framework.
-To do that, open a command prompt (search cmd in Windows, open a Terminal in Linux/Mac) and type in `pip install wxpython`.
+To do that, open a command prompt (search cmd in Windows) and type in `pip install wxpython`.
 This should work automatically.
-3. Click on smb3-foundry.py and the editor should open up, asking you to select the ROM you want to load.
+3. Click on smb3-foundry.py and the level editor should open up, asking you to select the ROM you want to load.
 Preferably the US version of SMB3 or a Hack based on it.

+### Linux

+1. The `python3` package should already be installed on your system.
+If not then do it using your distributions package manager.
+2. Install `python3-pip` using the package manager as well.
+3. Install the GUI framework, using `pip install wxpython`.
+Maybe you need to use `pip3` instead.
+4. You can start the level editor using `python3 smb3-foundry.py` using the terminal.